hstananana/covid-dashboard-pkg/README.md

 # Installation

 Install flask (see here: https://flask.palletsprojects.com/en/2.0.x/installation/).
 Download and extract the files from this repositry.
 Get a news api key by signing up for a free news api account here: https://newsapi.org/.
-Add that to the config.json.
+Add that to the config.json using double quote marks (").

 # Usage